 -

-Set the default subscription to the one all resources should be created under, with the following command:
+Set the default subscription to the one all resources should be created under:

 az account set --subscription <subscription name or id>